shaymanjohn/speccyMac/README.md

 Requires Xcode 9 to build

+Please see issues to check known problems.
+Please raise more if yours isn't there.

+Collaborators welcomed.

 Performance:<br>
 Pretty good when running a release build (quite a bit slower on a debug build).<br>
 Sound tends to be a bit scratchy, don't know why yet.